Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Discussion and Conclusion

-As mentioned in the text, there are also ambiguities in defining the per-jet MC truth label.
-Importantly, the ``quark'' and ``gluon'' labels themselves are fundamentally ambiguous~\cite{qg-tagging-systemics} since they are only defined at leading order.
-We define the truth labels to only include jets that have a quark or gluon outgoing matrix element within the jet radius, which does not include all jets in the sample.
-This implies that the input $\gamma+$jet and dijet samples, from which we extract topic 1 and topic 2, are not pure mixtures of Monte Carlo truth-labelled quark and gluon jets.
+The resulting topics and their modification are in good qualitative agreement with the MC-level definition for quark- and gluon-initiated jets.
+There are quantitative discrepancies, which could result from ambiguities in the MC-level definition of quark and gluon jets.
+We define the MC labels to only include jets that have a quark or gluon outgoing matrix element within the jet radius, which does not include all jets in the sample.
+This implies that the input $\gamma+$jet and dijet samples, from which we extract topics, are not pure mixtures of Monte Carlo-labelled quark and gluon jets.
+Discrepancies could also arise from minor violations of the assumptions of the topic modeling algorithm.
+For example, if constituent multiplicities of quark and gluon jets are not fully mutually irreducible in heavy-ion collisions, different observables (for example, derived from machine learning) may be required to yield better results~\cite{komiske} and could be an interesting avenue for future work.

-Nonetheless, we have found that the substructure observables obtained from the topics can be used to approximate the quark and gluon jet substructure modification in the quark-gluon plasma.
-We are able to extract the jet substructure modification through the ratio between heavy-ion and proton-proton jet substructures.
-It will be interesting in the future to explore different observables, perhaps constructed from machine learning, that may ultimately improve the quark/gluon mutual irreducibility and lead to better results.
+We have found that the substructure observables obtained from the topics provide a robust estimate of the quark and gluon jet substructure modification in the quark-gluon plasma.
+This provides a powerful technique to study quark and gluon jet modification in the quark-gluon plasma.
+If measured, quark and gluon jet substructure would provide strong additional constraints on the theory and modeling of jet interactions with the quark-gluon plasma.